 Susan Lautner, our Purchasing Manager, tells this story: I worked seasonally in cash control one entire summer and then weekends-only for several years and the ONLY time the radio was turned on was on Saturday evenings for Garrison Keillor’s “A Prairie Home Companion.”
 My coworkers and I thought the show was kind of corny but hey, at least the radio was on!
 Joe loved that radio show and to this day any time I hear mention of Garrison Keillor it reminds me of Joe.

 Sometimes, though, Joe would be much less predictable.

-It was just last year that Joe was diagnosed with cancer.
+It was just last year that Joe faced a cancer diagnosis.
 He fought it like crazy and still came to work when he could.
-He didn't want to be fussed over.
-He just wanted to be part of the team.
+He didn’t want to be fussed over.
+Joe just wanted to be part of the team.

 Everyone’s favorite uncle, Joe A. Hevron, will be buried in Old Pigeon Cemetery, on the same quiet plot of land where Abraham Lincoln’s only sister was laid to rest nearly 200 years ago.
 It’s located inside of Lincoln State Park in Joe’s beloved Lincoln City.

 Visitation is tomorrow, Friday, March 11, from 3:00 to 8:00 pm CST at Fuller Funeral Home in Dale.